Skip to Content

 However, bamboo’s sheer versatility and adaptability render it a global threat to naturally growing forests.
 Extensive forests of indigenous trees are declining thanks to farmers who wish to create space for rampantly spreading bamboo plantations.

-Local bird-, animal- and insect species are paying the price, with many of those affected migrating to alternative habitats or dying off as a consequence.
+Local bird-, animal- and insect species are paying the price, with many of those affected migrating to alternative habitats or dying off.
 Similarly, several plant species are facing extinction due to extensive bamboo cultivation.

 POLLUTION

 • Bamboo manufactures 35% more breathable oxygen than naturally growing trees do.
 It also expends more harmful carbon dioxide and is biodegradable.
-When bamboo sheds leaves, leaf drop can be gathered and utilized as mulch or compost in the garden and contains much-needed nutrients.
+When bamboo sheds leaves, leaf drops can be gathered and utilized as mulch or compost in the garden, containing much-needed nutrients.

 Still, as bamboo is imminently perishable and disposed to deterioration after being harvested, the decomposition of plant material releases greenhouse gases into the atmosphere, adversely impacting global warming.
 Given the multipurpose and ever-growing utilization of bamboo in many communities, this can very well translate to massive detrimental environmental influence in the future.